govind516/journalApp/README.md

 # Journal App

-A personal journal application where users can create, update, delete, and view journal entries.
+The Journal App is a secure, high-performance application that manages journal entries.
+It offers features for users to create, update, delete, and view journal entries while integrating OAuth 2.0 login for secure authentication.
+The app also supports caching and messaging via Redis and Kafka, respectively, to enhance performance and scalability.
 The app also includes features like sentiment analysis on journal content, email notifications, and API integrations for quotes and weather.

 ![image](https://github.com/user-attachments/assets/1e131ff5-ced9-4e36-ab1f-011ad82eaf44)